Nicola19jpg/Coimbra-safety-project/README.md

 ### Methodology
 - Accident coordinates (latitude and longitude) are converted into spatial objects.
+Be aware
 - Data are projected into a metric coordinate reference system to allow distance-based clustering.
 - Clustering algorithms are applied to group nearby accidents.
 - Clusters are filtered based on cumulative severity indicators.